red-gate/ks/ks2/ks2.md

     Make a change to `app.js` and notice the app reloads with the latest code.

+## Is this mounting the perfect solution?

+No it is not, it only detects changes inside `./app/src` so adding a library to your app will probably catch the changes.

 ## Issues detecting changes

 If variable `CHOKIDAR_USEPOLLING=true` is not set